macropin/django-registration/docs/index.rst

 To get up and running quickly, consult the :ref:`quick-start guide
 <quickstart>`, which describes all the necessary steps to install
-django-registration and configure it for the default workflow.
-For more detailed information, including how to customize the registration process (and support for alternate registration systems), read through the documentation listed below.
+|project| and configure it for the default workflow.
+For
+more detailed information, including how to customize the registration process (and support for alternate registration systems), read through the documentation listed below.